Updated: Jun 5, 2021

-It is a myth that by eating large quantities of protein or having protein shakes you will automatically get bigger and stronger.
+It is a myth that by eating large quantities of protein or having protein shakes you will automatically get bigger and stronger - so I bet you're wondering how to build lean muscle?
 The only way that you can increase your muscle mass is to follow a structured strength training programme.
 This needs to be supported by a diet high in energy to support training and daily requirements.

-Resistance training provides a stimulus (something that causes a response) which helps the body adapt to the increased working load resulting in muscle gain.
+Resistance training provides a stimulus (something that causes a response) that helps the body adapt to the increased working load resulting in muscle gain.

 There have been many studies looking to see if athletes require more protein than the normal population.
 Guidelines indicate that more protein is required to gain muscle

 (1.2 to 2g protein per kilogram of body weight, or 0.54 to 0.91g per pound of body weight).

 The most crucial dietary factor on how to build lean muscle is making sure that you are eating plenty of calories.
 You should be taking in more calories than you are using, known as ‘positive energy balance’.
 Most people who are training hard can meet their protein requirements by their diet.

 There is no evidence to suggest that taking protein supplements is better than taking protein from food sources.
 Generally, protein and amino acid supplements are more expensive than taking protein-rich foods.
 Protein when taken in excess can reduce appetite, and prevent adequate fuelling for training.

 The timing of protein has been found to be helpful with resistance training.
 Studies suggest that consuming a small amount of protein (10g) immediately before the gym session may help with muscle gains.